grezesf/FGN---Research/README.md

 #### [Notebooks](./Notebooks)
 A collection of Jupyter Notebooks used for data visualization, results plotting, experiments analysis, etc...
-Loosely follows the narrative of the proposal.
+Loosely follows the narrative of the thesis.

 #### [Experiments](./Experiments)
 A collection of tiny scripts that run experiments, and folders containing the results.